 All our worship services make use of modern technology with screens, cameras, videos, and up-to-date sound system.

-The Sanctuary is equipped for hearing assistance with a looped hearing assist system and offers accessible seating for persons with restricted physical abilities.
+The Sanctuary is equipped for hearing assistance with a looped hearing assist system, and includes accessible seating for persons with restricted physical abilities.

 8:15 a.m. or 9:45 a.m.